-• Upon request of duly authorized federal, state, county, or municipal government agencies in the interest of the public health, safety, law enforcement, or national security.
-In these instances the Milford School District will disclose "Directory Information" unless the parents of the student should notify the principal in writing that they do not want directory information released.
-Directory information includes: Student's name, address, telephone number, date and place of birth, participation in officially recognized activities and sports, dates of attendance, awards received, other schools attended, and other similar information
+- 1Upon request of duly authorized federal, state, county, or municipal government agencies in the interest of public health, safety, law enforcement, or national security. - 2Upon signed request of the student, age 18 or older, to any school, college, university or institution for the purpose of application or transfer; also to any employer, prospective employer or licensed physician designated by the student. - 3The Milford School District will disclose "Directory In- formation" unless the parents of the student or a student 18 and over notifies the principal in writing that they do not want directory information released.
+Directory information includes Student's name, address, telephone number, date and place of birth, major field of study, participation in an officially recognized activity and sport, dates of attendance, degrees and awards received, other schools attended, and other similar information.